nschonni/healthvault-docs/healthvault/concepts/data/read-only-data.md

 -   Personal Image

 An attempt to specify the read-only flag for a type that does not support it will result in a **CannotCreateReadOnlyThing** (155) error.
-For more information about error codes, see <a href="status-codes.md" id="PageContent_14096_5">Status Codes</a>.
+For more information about error codes, see [status codes](/healthvault/concepts/xml-api/status-codes.md).

 Updated end date handling
 -------------------------